Deerbrook Mall (Texas): History

+In Spring 2014, Express and Yankee Candle underwent renovation at the mall.
+The new Express store was one of the first stores in the Houston area to take part in the new design.

 In Fall 2016, Dick's Sporting Goods joined the mall's lineup, constructing a new two-story, 80,000 sq. ft. store across from Forever 21 on the mall's last remaining anchor pad.

+During the 2010s and early 2020s, Deerbrook Mall began to lose some of its most valuable stores like Gap, Footaction, and one of its major tenants, Sears.
+Stores like Gap and Sears had been tenants at the mall since it opened in 1984.

 On February 8, 2020, it was announced that Sears would be closing as part of a plan to close 39 stores nationwide.
 The store closed in April 2020.